-There is too high a current in the motor cable.
+There is too high a current ($>4I_H$) in the motor cable.
 Its cause can be 1 of the following:

-- · a sudden heavy load increase
+- a sudden heavy load increase

-- · a short circuit in the motor cables
+- a short circuit in the motor cables

-- the motor is not the correct type
+- · the motor is not the correct type

-- · Check the load.
+- Do a check of the loading.

-- Check the motor.
+- Do a check of the motor.

-- · Check the cables and connections.
+- Do a check of the cables and connections.

 - Make an identification run.